Created: 28 Feb 2025

 Best practices for AI agent deployment

-• Activity logs for transparency
+• Logs for activity to promote transparency

-• Interruptibility for better control
+• Interruptibility for more control

 • Unique identifiers for accountability